 The Intelligent Community Forum (ICF) has released a comprehensive ranking of intelligent communities grouped by population, the first list of its kind since the New York-based think-tank began its research on intelligent community development over twenty years ago.

-The Top 10 Intelligent Communities By Population list is the latest publication in ICF’s By The Numbers series.
+The ICF Rankings: By Population list is the latest publication in ICF’s By The Numbers series.
 It provides a useful guide to the relative strengths of communities in ICF’s network, and an inspiration for greater progress in coming years.
 Future By the Numbers rankings of intelligent communities will be released by ICF in the coming months.

 The lists rank Intelligent Communities in our global data set using information provided over the past five years and divide them into population groups from 50,000 and under to 1 million and over.
 It incorporates results from the Smart21, Top7 and Intelligent Community of the Year evaluations.
 This data is carefully weighted to balance the self-reported and third-party data of the Smart21 evaluation and the data from later stages of evaluation that is subject to onsite validation.